Using Passive Prediction Questions#

 You would be forgiven for asking whether I’ve gone a little too far in trying to force the simple task of automation into the “all data science tools are tools for answering questions” framework of the book.
 Yes, I see how you could call an algorithm that automates the review of mammograms a tool for answering the question “if a radiologist were to look at this mammogram, would they conclude it showed evidence of cancer?”
 But that seems awfully convoluted.
 Why can’t we just call it an algorithm that looks for cancer in mammograms?

 The answer is that while it is certainly less succinct, but as we discussed in the introduction, because of how these models are developed, it is more accurate to say that our mammogram reading algorithm is trying to answer the question “if a radiologist were to look at this mammogram, would they conclude it showed evidence of cancer?” than to say that it’s “looking for cancer.”
 The way that most statistical models are developed (“trained”) to answer Passive Prediction Questions is using a large dataset of “training examples” — that is, data in which the outcome we care about is included in the dataset.
 For predicting individual-level future outcomes, this will be historical data in which outcomes — like surgery complications or factory machine failures — have already occurred.
-But for automation, this will be data in which a person has already completed the task, and their conclusions or actions have been recorded.
-To train a mammogram reading algorithm, in other words, you first need a database of mammograms that radiologists have already labelled as indicating cancer or not.
+For automation, this will be data in which a person has already completed the task, and their conclusions or actions have been recorded.
+To train a mammogram reading algorithm, in other words, you first need a database of mammograms that radiologists have already labeled as indicating cancer or not.
+And what the model is actually trained to do is not “find cancer” but rather to “give the same answers given by human radiologists.”

-And this is where the distinction between “predicting what a radiologist would say” and “detecting cancer” becomes important: because this kind of statistical model was trained to emulate the behavior of radiologists in labelled mammograms, any systematic biases held by the human radiologists who reviewed the mammograms in the training data will be recapitulated in the model.
+And this is where the distinction between “predicting what a radiologist would say” and “detecting cancer” becomes important: because this kind of statistical model was trained to emulate the behavior of radiologists in labelled mammograms, the model will recapitulate any systematic biases held by the human radiologists who reviewed the mammograms in the training data.
 Did the radiologists struggle to detect cancer in dense breast tissue?
 So too will the algorithm trained on their labels.

 The tendency for algorithms to replicate human biases present in training data, unfortunately, extends to gender and racial biases.
 In 2018, for example, Reuters reported that Amazon was forced to scrap an effort to use machine learning to automatically review resumes because it turned out the algorithm — trained on historic hiring data — was biased against women.
 The exact details of the source of the bias is unclear — for obvious reasons Amazon is not eager to report on the failure — but my suspicion is that things went wrong in one of two ways.